aswinkarthik/csvdiff/README.md

 - Supports specifying group of columns as primary-key i.e uniquely identify a row.
 - Support ignoring columns e.g ignore columns like `created_at` timestamps.
 - Compares csvs of million records csv in under 2 seconds.
-- Supports lot of output formats e.g colored git style output or JSON for post-processing.
+- Supports lots of output formats, e.g colored git style output or JSON, as well as a diff csv file for post-processing.

 ## Why?